supunxiii/supunxiii/README.md

 - 📫 How to reach me **supunonlinkedin@gmail.com**

 - ⚡ Fun fact **I am a huge pop music fan.
 I mean "huge".
-Also Naruto, MCU, Star Wars, Beyblades, Cyberpunk, Dragon Ballz, Kimetsu No Yaiba, Stranger Things, DOTS, Goblin (쓸쓸하고 찬란하神 – 도깨비) etc.**
+Not to mention Naruto, MCU, Star Wars, Beyblades, Cyberpunk, Dragon Ballz, Kimetsu No Yaiba, Stranger Things, DOTS, Goblin (쓸쓸하고 찬란하神 – 도깨비) etc. Also in my downtime, I'm all about exploring new places and soaking up the adventure.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">